LLM Model Comparison — May 2026

 No single model is best for every task.
 The right choice depends on your quality requirements, latency tolerance, budget constraints, and specific use case.
 Here is how to think about model selection by workload type.

 Document processing and RAG pipelines involve high input token volumes.
-Context window size matters here: Gemini 1.5 Pro can ingest entire books with its 1M token context, while Claude supports 200K tokens.
-For cost-per-document, Claude Sonnet's lower input price ($3 vs $5 for GPT-4o) adds up quickly at scale.
+Context window size matters here: Gemini 2.5 Pro, Claude Opus 4.7, and Claude Sonnet 4.6 all support 1M token context.
+For cost-per-document, GPT-4o's lower input price ($2.50 vs $3 for Claude Sonnet 4.6) adds up at scale.
 If your documents fit within 8K tokens, Groq's Llama 3 70B offers exceptional value.

 Content generation at scale benefits from output-heavy pricing.
-Gemini 1.5 Flash at $0.30 per million output tokens is the cheapest option for generating large volumes of text, though quality may require post-processing.
-For marketing copy, blog posts, and email drafts where quality matters, Claude Sonnet offers the best balance of cost and coherence.
+Gemini 2.5 Flash-Lite at $0.40 per million output tokens is the cheapest option for generating large volumes of text, though quality may require post-processing.
+For marketing copy, blog posts, and email drafts where quality matters, Claude Sonnet 4.6 offers the best balance of cost and coherence.

 Context Window Comparison

 Context window size determines how much text a model can process in a single request.
 This is critical for applications that need to analyze long documents, maintain extended conversation history, or process entire codebases.
-Gemini 1.5 Pro leads with a 1 million token context window, enough to process approximately 750,000 words or a 3,000-page book in a single request.
-Claude models offer 200K tokens (about 150,000 words), suitable for most document processing and code analysis tasks.
-GPT-4o and GPT-4 Turbo support 128K tokens, while open-source models like Llama 3 are limited to 8K tokens unless extended through custom implementations.
+Gemini 2.5 Pro, Claude Opus 4.7, and Claude Sonnet 4.6 all support 1 million token context windows, enough to process approximately 750,000 words or a 3,000-page book in a single request.
+GPT-4o supports 128K tokens, while open-source models like Llama 3 are limited to 8K tokens unless extended through custom implementations.
 Larger context windows consume more input tokens, so the cost implications are significant for document-heavy workloads.
-A single Gemini 1.5 Pro request using the full 1M context window costs $3.50 in input tokens alone.
+A single Claude Sonnet 4.6 request using the full 1M context window costs $3.00 in input tokens alone.

 Frequently Asked Questions